Daniel-Jamil/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

-# Workload Migration to OCI - Scenarios & Guidelines
+# Infrastructure Migration to OCI: Scenarios & Strategic Guidelines

-This guide provides a comprehensive technical framework for migrating workloads to Oracle Cloud Infrastructure (OCI).
-It covers VMware and non-VMware virtualization, cross-cloud replatforming, OpenShift-based platform standardization, and mixed VM–container convergence paths.
+This guide provides a comprehensive technical framework for migrating core datacenter infrastructure to Oracle Cloud Infrastructure (OCI).
+It covers VMware and non-VMware virtualization, physical x86 servers, cross-cloud replatforming, OpenShift-based platform standardization, and mixed VM–container convergence paths.
 It also details the tooling and architectural patterns required to execute large-scale enterprise migrations with minimal operational disruption.

 ## Migration Scenarios

-This guide outlines the principal migration paths for transitioning workloads from on-premises and public cloud environments to Oracle Cloud Infrastructure (OCI), covering virtualized, bare-metal, cloud-native, and containerized platforms.
-The following scenarios are considered:
+This guide defines the primary strategic pathways for transitioning an enterprise infrastructure estate from on-premises and multi-cloud environments to Oracle Cloud Infrastructure (OCI).
+It provides a comprehensive framework for migrating virtual machines, physical compute, and containerized ecosystems, ensuring a seamless move for every layer of the modern data center:

 **Virtual Machine & Physical Workloads**